josefsbreakfast/Polaris-Protocol/🌖_6_Learning_The_Skies/🐓_איז_נישט_קיין_קליינע_זאַך/README.md

 This did not begin from nowhere.
 There were earlier moments — including Sheikh Jarrah, repeated escalations in Gaza, settlement expansion, protest movements, human-rights reporting, and diaspora organising — where this wider visibility grew.

 But after October 2023, and especially under the shadow of international legal proceedings and public discussion of genocide-risk, the shift became much more intense.

-People who had been living inside one explanation of the system may now be encountering another explanation at scale.

-That can be deeply destabilising.

 A rough analogy may help.